 We’ll also discuss whether programmers are smarter than average and what skills truly matter in coding.

-However, it’s crucial to understand that IQ is just one aspect of intelligence and doesn’t cover all programming-related cognitive abilities.
+It’s crucial to understand that IQ is just one aspect of intelligence and doesn’t cover all programming-related cognitive abilities.

 Many people on Reddit and various other platforms claim that a programmer’s IQ of 90 is required.
 This is false, and no research has been done to back it up.